Kadokawa Light Novel Expo 2020: Presentation Stages

-The presentation Stages held on March 6 - March 7th 2021, with Chiaki Matsuzawa as the host of this event.
-The following anime announcements of the presentation plan section, which held on March 6 - March 7 2021, such as:
+The presentation Stages held on March 6–7, 2021, with Chiaki Matsuzawa as the host of this event.
+The following anime announcements of the presentation plan section, which held on March 6–7, 2021, such as:

 The following game announcements of the presentation section such as:

 New Anime Announcements

 The following new anime announcements of the New work announcement sections, such as:

 Autograph Sessions

-The web Autograph Sessions held on March 6 - March 7, 2021.
+The web Autograph Sessions held on March 6–7, 2021.
 The list of Light Novel's author and illustrator participated in autograph session are: